BrettMoxham/Brett-Moxham-Blog/content/authors/admin/_index.md

 - Visitors
 ---

 Brett Moxham is currently employed at Cabelas Canada as an Inventory Coordinator.
-He faciliates the movement of inventory between the various distribtuion centers to Canadian retail stores.
+He faciliates the movement of inventory between the various distribution centers to Canadian retail stores.
 When he isn't curling or watching baseball, he is learning R and is an aspiring data analyst.